dta90d/dtarbitragec/README.md

 Botdata is an array of cases telling bots whether to buy or sell or wait or whatever.

 Basic structure of each bot (element in botdata array) is:
-*   coin         -- pair/currency to watch for
+*   coin         -- pair/currency to watch for.
-*   high\_market -- information about the market we suppose the bid to be higher than the other's ask
+*   high\_market -- information about the market we suppose the bid to be higher than the other's ask.
-*   low\_market  -- information about the market we suppose the ask to be lower than the other's bid
+*   low\_market  -- information about the market we suppose the ask to be lower than the other's bid.
-*   spread\_high -- bid / ask (with a big difference)
+*   spread\_high -- bid / ask (with a big difference).
-*   spread\_low  -- bid / ask (with a small difference)
+*   spread\_low  -- bid / ask (with a small difference).
 *   wait         -- when to open the deal an activate the bot - high, low, both or none.

 An example of real botdata: